Stocks with Higher Short Interest Institutions Are Betting Against

 Is it Worth Investing in Stocks with Higher Short Interest

 Looking at this list, you see a lot of higher growth areas that don’t have the results to show for it yet.
 Although they may be in a promising market, there are other things to consider.
-It’s good to see where these bets are taking place so you can do the research and decide for yourself.
+It’s good to see where these bets are taking place so you can decide for yourself.

 Investing in stocks with higher short interest can be risky.
 That being said, if sentiment changes, heavily shorted stocks can be highly volatile.
 And when this happens, it’s easy to lose money.

 On the other hand, shorting stocks can also be an excellent way to capture downside risk.
 Shorting is a natural part of markets that help determine value.
 If you are planning on shorting stocks with higher short interest, make sure to start small, or you could risk losing it all and then some.

 Shorting involves borrowing shares, so it can be riskier than buying shares.
 Also, short-sellers technically have unlimited risk, the stock can continue going up forever.
 But if you buy shares, your investment can only drop to zero.